-SECTION 1: THE INSPECTION PROGRAM
+PRONG 1: THE INSPECTION PROGRAM

 The purpose of work-site inspections is to identify potential unsafe practices and conditions, which can be eliminated and thus reduce the risk of accidents.
 The Safety Coordinator assigns monthly inspections for each building, then the Safety Committee completes an annual inspection.
 The inspections consist of using a checklist and any previous checklists or reports to monitor progress.
 The Safety Committee's goal is to offer helpful suggestions on ways to create a safer working environment.
 The purpose is not to find fault or blame, except in cases of continued negligence or apathy.
-Inspections made by insurance companies, fire departments and building inspectors will also aid in recognizing potential hazards.
-When the inspection process has been completed, the results of the inspection will be forwarded to the appropriate department head who shall make corrections or updates on the recommendations of the inspection.
+Inspections made by insurance companies, fire departments and building inspectors should also aid in recognizing potential hazards.
+When the inspection process has been completed, the results of the inspection should be forwarded to the appropriate department head who should make corrections or updates on the recommendations of the inspection.

-SECTION 2: MONTHLY SAFETY MEETINGS
+PRONG 2: MONTHLY SAFETY TRAININGS

-Safety meetings are often called tailgate or toolbox meetings due to their informal nature.
+Safety trainings are often called tailgate or toolbox meetings due to their informal nature.
 All departments shall participate in a minimum of one safety meeting or training each month.
-Employees shall sign a training log after completing the training session, and the supervisor will send that to the Safety Coordinator.
-Safety meetings teach new ideas, remind us of the things we already know, and increase ongoing safety awareness.
+Employees shall sign a training log after completing the training session, and the Supervisor will send that to the Safety Coordinator unless online training tracks it automatically.
+Safety trainings teach new ideas, remind us of the things we already know, and increase ongoing safety awareness.
+All employees shall participate in any cybersecurity training provided by our IT provider.

-SECTION 3: SUPERVISING OTHERS
+PRONG 3: SUPERVISING OTHERS/ENFORCEMENT

-Whether you are a supervisor or not, there are times when you train or supervise new staff members particularly temporary employees.
+Whether you are a supervisor or not, there are times when you train or supervise new staff members, particularly temporary employees.
 Remember to convey a positive attitude towards safety.
 Instruct them carefully in the safety procedures needed to complete their individual jobs.
 New employees are eager to please and sometimes refrain from asking questions.